ChristopheSteininger/c4/readme.md

 James D. Allen and Victor Allis.
 John Tromp solved the game for all board sizes where width + height $\leq$ 15 in 2006, and solved the 8x8 case in 2015.

-I've extended these results by solving the game on all board sizes where width + height = 16, and by finding the exact move on which the game will end assuming perfect play.
+I've extended these results by solving the game on all board sizes where $w$ + $h$ = 16, as well as some board sizes where $w$ + $h$ = 17.

+The results below also give the exact move on which the game will end assuming perfect play for each board size, which was not known before to the best of my knowledge.

 ## Results

  The table below shows the outcome of a game of Connect 4 if both players play perfectly on different board sizes.
 An entry such as "1<sup>st</sup> (53)"